AbiosGaming/go-sdk-v2/README.md

 # <a name="errors"></a>Errors

 Errors returned from the SDK are of type `error`.
-When and error is returned from the API they will be of type `structs.ErrorStruct` (See [here](https://docs.abiosgaming.com/v2/reference#errors), otherwise they will just be forwarded as-is from the standard library.
+When an error is returned from the API they will be of type `structs.ErrorStruct` (See [here](https://docs.abiosgaming.com/v2/reference#errors), otherwise they will just be forwarded as-is from the standard library.